 - Whisk together egg and water in a small bowl for egg wash.

-- When pastry is thawed, unfold and cut into 6 pieces
+- When pastry is thawed, unfold and cut into 6 pieces.
+Score into each pastry a rectangle about ½ inch from the edge, creating a frame.

-- Spoon about 1 tbsp of the spiced mascarpone mix into the center of each piece of pastry.
-Spread out leaving about a ½" border.
+- Spoon about 1 tbsp of the spiced mascarpone mix into the center of each piece of pastry and spread to the edge of where you scored.

 - Layer 4-6 pieces of nectarine over the mascarpone.